 it can be a shock to your system and throw you into an emotional roller coaster.
 You immediately wish that you can help, but you aren’t sure how.
 During this time, emotional support and encouragement from friends and family are very important to the cancer patient.
 Cancer patients with a strong support system often have better clinical outcomes and an overall more positive outlook on their situation.

-Here is a list of tips and suggestions to help better equip you to be a strong support for your friend or loved one.
+Here is a list of tips and suggestions to help better equip you to better support someone with cancer.

 Listen.
 When someone gets a cancer diagnosis, they are often upset, worried, and confused.
 They may need to express their anger, fear, and distress.
 Being a good listener doesn’t mean you have to solve all their problems.
 It just means you let them talk without judgment and without trying to convince them not to feel that way.
 Let them express their emotions.
 Be positive by letting them know that you understand their concerns and that you are there for them anytime they want to talk.